The Path to High Performing SQL Queries

 Example of a nested SELECT query

-To visualize the more efficient way of solving the task, please consider the alternative solution below, in which the subquery gets invoked by a second query:
+For comparison, consider the alternative solution below, in which the subquery gets invoked by a second query:

 Example of a joined query